ibm-cloud-docs/watson-knowledge-studio/ml-annotator.md

           <p>The project manager generally assigns annotation tasks to human annotators, configures the inter-annotator agreement threshold, and provides annotation guidelines for the human annotators to follow.
 See [Creating an annotation task](/docs/watson-knowledge-studio?topic=watson-knowledge-studio-annotate-documents#wks_hatask).</p>
         </li>
         <li>
           <p>Human annotators use the ground truth editor to manually annotate documents.
 A human annotator identifies mentions of interest in your domain content and labels them with entity types.
-The human annotator also identifies relationships between mentions (for example, Mary is an employee of IBM) and how the mentions co-reference the same entity (such as an occurrence of "she" that refers to Mary).
+The human annotator also identifies relationships between mentions (for example, "Mary is an employee of IBM") and how the mentions co-reference the same entity (such as an occurrence of "she" that refers to Mary).
 Refer to [Annotating documents](/docs/watson-knowledge-studio?topic=watson-knowledge-studio-user-guide).</p>
         </li>
       </ol>
     </td>